janessbach/synology-dlc/README.md

 download monitoring via websocket wihtin one incredible fluent web app.

 The app can easily been deployed right to your nas system at home.
-There is no connection that goes to a server outside your local area network.
-All interactions with your nas system are done trough the [offical api](https://global.download.synology.com/download/Document/DeveloperGuide/Synology_Download_Station_Web_API.pdf) of synology dsm.

 Features and release plans
 ====================================================================